TestL-ab/TestL-ab.github.io/src/pages/docs/future.md

 In the interest of **flexibility**, we provide a qualitative representation of their event data and offer the opportunity to obtain and analyze their event data with their preferred metric.
 However, we realize that there may be value in providing simple measures of statistical significance for commonly used types of experiments, and this is something that we plan to explore.

+In addition, once some measure of statistical significance is in place, we believe that allowing users to convert the winning variant into either a toggle or a rollout after completing an experiment could be a useful future component.

 ---

 ## Roadmap